asiminah/davidmonserrate.github.io/contact.md

 For business inquiries, contact me at [davidianmonserrate@gmail.com](mailto:davidianmonserrate@gmail.com).

-(You can change the description to provide whatever services you are willing to offer.
-I just wrote a few that you would be qualified to do.
-I can figure out how to make this page a contact form instead, that might be a better format.
-This page is also important so that potential sponsors can contact you as well.)
+(This page is also important so that potential sponsors can contact you as well.)